Shakib Al Hasan: Sri Lankan Premier League

-Shakib was expected to play for Uthura Rudras in the inaugural 2012 Sri Lanka Premier League but couldn't play any match due to suffering a knee injury.
+Shakib was expected to play for Uthura Rudras in the inaugural 2012 Sri Lanka Premier League but could not play any match due to suffering a knee injury.

 Caribbean Premier League

 In the 2013 Caribbean Premier League, Shakib played for Barbados Tridents.
 On 3 August 2013 against Trinidad & Tobago Red Steel, Shakib recorded the second best bowling figure in T20 cricket dismissing six batsmen to finish with figures of 6 for 6 from his four overs at Kensington Oval.

 Shakib was retained by the same team for The 2014 CPL.

 Shakib played for Jamaica Tallawahs in both the 2016 and 2017 season.

 Shakib returned to Barbados for the 2018 to 2019 season.
-Shakib becomes CPL champion with Tridents in 2019 season, where he scored 111 runs at an average of 18.5 and took only 4 wickets for 150 runs in 6 matches.
+Shakib becomes CPL champion with Tridents in the 2019 season, where he scored 111 runs at an average of 18.5 and took only 4 wickets for 150 runs in 6 matches.

 In May 2021, Shakib was resigned by Jamaica Tallawahs for the 2021 Caribbean Premier League.
-He couldn't participate in the tournament because of He not getting no-objection certificate(NOC) for CPL because of the national duty.
+He could not participate in the tournament because of not getting a no-objection certificate (NOC) for CPL because of the national duty.

+In 2022, Shakib was selected as a replacement player in the Guyana Amazon Warriors squad for the 2022 CPL season.

+In 2025, Shakib joined the Antigua and Barbuda Falcons for the 2025 CPL season.
+In the 11th match of the season against Saint Kints and Mavis, Shakib dismissed Mohammad Rizwan on his 1st over, taking his 500th T20 wicket, becoming the 5th bowler and first left arm off spinner to 500 wickets in T20 cricket history and the first and only cricketer to get the double of 500 wickets and 7,000 runs in T20 cricket history.

-Shakib has played 30 matches scoring 354 runs at an average of 16.86 and strike rate of 102.91 and getting 29 wickets at an economy of 6.75 in the CPL.
+Shakib has played 38 matches scoring 448 runs at an average of 16.59 and strike rate of 109.54 and getting 39 wickets at an economy of 6.83, including 11 catches in the CPL.

 Big Bash League

 Shakib joined for Adelaide Strikers in 2014 replacing the injured Johan Botha, thus becoming the first Bangladeshi to play in the Big Bash League.
 In his debut match at the 2013–14 Big Bash League season, Shakib scored 41 runs off 29 balls and took 2 wickets for 21 runs in his 4 overs for Adelaide Strikers, although being unable to prevent his team from losing.

 On 24 December 2014, it was announced that Shakib would be joining the Melbourne Renegades for the final 4 games of the 2014–15 Big Bash League season, replacing Andre Russell, who would be leaving to join the West Indies in their tour of South Africa.

-In November 2020, Cricket Australia informed that Shakib will not be able to play in future in BBL due to objections from the CA ethical police as part of its zero-tolerance against corruption in cricket..
+In November 2020, Cricket Australia announced that Shakib would not be able to play in future in BBL due to objections from the CA ethical police as part of its zero tolerance against corruption in cricket.

 Shakib played 6 matches scoring 87 runs at an average of 14.50 and strike rate of 117.57 and taking 9 wickets at an economy of 6.10.